 What is the purpose of physiotherapy?

-Physiotherapy is used to treat the effects of JIA, such as pain, weakness, limited range of motion, or reduced physical ability.
-Physiotherapy should play an important role in the treatment plan.
+Physiotherapy is used to treat the effects of JIA.
+It can relieve symptoms such as pain, weakness, limited range of motion, or reduced physical ability.
+Physiotherapy should play an important role in a JIA treatment plan.

 What does a physiotherapist do?

 Physiotherapists can provide helpful strategies to manage JIA.
 A physiotherapist will:

 - assess and monitor JIA